latest nhpb_banner 1__compressed

 • Energy bill assistance, including LIHEAP, can help pay the utilities, including cooling bills, of low income seniors over 60.
 Additional details on Louisiana utility bill assistance.

-• Food assistance includes home delivered meals for homebound age 60 or older.
+• Free food assistance includes home delivered meals for homebound age 60 or older.
 Meal sites also serve lunch for the elderly and seniors.
-Food distribution is offered at most once a month of items such as canned goods, juices, etc.
+Food distribution is offered at most once a month of items such as canned goods, juices, etc. They also give vitamins and nutritious drinks, and learn more on places for free Ensure.

 • Homemaker services include activities such as light meal preparation, housekeeping, errands, and more.
 A small donation is required.